chesterbr/chesterbr.github.io/_posts/2022-02-26-got-an-rfid-nfc-chip-implanted.md

 ### I'm a cyborg, here is my card

-Well, the beauty of NExT is flexibility.
-Its high-frequency NTAG216 chip allows me to store several different classes of data (not unlike, say, a QR code) and have it accessed by any NFC-enabled phones when I touch them at the right spot, and it's the easiest thing to do, so I tried it first.
+The beauty of NExT is flexibility: its high-frequency NTAG216 chip allows me to store several different classes of data (not unlike, say, a QR code) and have it accessed by any NFC-enabled phones when I touch them at the right spot, and it's the easiest thing to do, so I tried it first.

 There are several Android and iOS apps that allow writing NFC data to the chip; I already had [NFC Tools PRO](https://play.google.com/store/apps/details?id=com.wakdev.nfctools.pro&hl=pt&gl=US), so I used it to store a [Linktree](https://linktr.ee/) address, turning my hand into a virtual business card: